 Pen Attention is originally intended to highlight the position of the pen on tablet devices for presentations, but it will work for the mouse as well.
 Personally, I will call this the “lesser cousin” of Pointer Focus.
 Yep, Pen Attention does not have as many features as Pointer Focus.

 But don’t get me wrong though.
 It is still a good working mouse highlighter, and the highlight can be customized… Plus, this is a totally free app.
-Nothing to complain, a good one to use if you don’t want all the extra features.
+Nothing to complain about, a good one to use if you don’t want all the extra features.

 3) SPOT ON THE MOUSE